sketch-hq/SketchAPI/docs-website/pages/plugins-manifest.md

 The example plugin below called _Select Shapes_ defines three commands _All_, _Circles_ and _Rectangles_ which can be accessed from _Plugins_ › _Select Shape_.

-It also includes an `appcast` URL for Sketch to automatically check if a new version of the plugin are available.
+It also includes an `appcast` URL for Sketch to automatically check if a new version of the plugin is available.

 ```json
 {